agneskls/hermeneutic/README.md

 Built on a single server handling multiple clients, with protobuf for compact message encoding and gRPC for streamlined remote procedure calls.

 ## Aggregator - the server
-The server—referred to as the Aggregator—establishes three persistent WebSocket connections to external exchanges: Binance, Kraken, and Crypto.com.
+The server—referred to as the Aggregator, establishes three persistent WebSocket connections to external exchanges: Binance, Kraken, and Crypto.com.
 It runs a central event loop that continuously polls incoming data streams from these exchanges, while also handling gRPC requests from connected clients.
-The Aggregator acts as the bridge between real-time market feeds and client-side consumers, efficiently managing both external and internal communication flows.
+The Aggregator acts as the bridge between real-time market feeds and client-side consumers, it normalizes market data from multiple exchanges.
+It abstracts away the differences in WebSocket payloads, transforming them into a unified internal representation.

 ### market protocol
 Each of the three exchange integrations—Binance, Kraken, and Crypto.com—is implemented as a separate module under src/market_protocol.
 These modules encapsulate the logic for handling WebSocket connections and parsing exchange-specific data formats.
 To streamline common functionality, they all rely on a shared utility called wws_link, which centralizes reusable components like connection helpers, URL builders, or request formatters.